AntBean/CDev/README.md

 ## Possible paths
-Essentially, this is a identification problem.
+Essentially, this is an identification problem.
 If it has to be related to some problem that I've tackled, that could be Face Verification problem.
 It is strongly recommended to go through some literature first.

 Of course, we can form it as a supervised learning problem, then all the traditional schemes can be adopted (sorted by priority):
 1. Gradient Boosting Machines (kaggle-favored)